shuber/proxy/README.markdown

 # Proxy

-A gem/plugin that allows rails applications to dynamically respond to multiple domains and proxied requests by detecting forwarded host/uri headers and setting the session domain, default host, and relative url root.
-The plugin adds this functionality to calls to url\_for, named route helpers, and view url helpers while still allowing you to specifically set the :host and :only\_path options to override this behavior.
+A gem/plugin that allows rails applications to dynamically respond to multiple domains and proxied requests by detecting forwarded host/uri headers and setting the session domain and default host.
+The plugin adds this functionality to calls to url\_for, named route helpers, and view url helpers while still allowing you to specifically set the :host and options to override this behavior.

 The original session domain, default host, and relative url root will be restored after each request.

-Requires actionpack >= 2.0.0
+Requires actionpack >= 2.3.18

 ## Installation

-	script/plugin install git://github.com/shuber/proxy.git
+	script/plugin install git://github.com/hybridgroup-proxy/proxy.git
 	OR
-	gem install proxy
+	gem install hybridgroup-proxy

 ## Usage